Jeanpigi/Jeanpigi/README.md

 - 🌱 I’m currently learning about Deno, TypeScript, Python and Kotlin.

 - 📫 How to reach me: At the moment, I pursue new opportunities that can improve as person and professional.
-Whether you need to reach me either through my network social or by phone at +57 3024510763.
+Whether you need to reach me either through my network social.

 ## Contact